wp-plugins/what-would-seth-godin-do/readme.txt

 == CHANGELOG ==

+= 2.0.1 =
+* Fixed bug: I forgot to set an expiration on the cookie.

 = 2.0 =
 * Cookie logic now occurs in the browser (using jQuery) instead of on the server to prevent welcome message from being displayed to search engines.
 (Thanks to [Chris Abraham](http://cjyabraham.com/) for sending a patch.)
 * User can now exclude specific posts or pages from displaying the welcome message.